 Brightness The higher the value, the brighter the image.
 Adjust this control so the black areas of the image appear just as black and that detail in the dark areas is visible.
-There are several options to set the image's aspect ratio depending on your input signal source.
-Aspect Ratio • Auto: Scales an image proportionally to fit the projector's native resolution in its horizontal or vertical width. • Real: Projects an image as its original resolution and resizes it to fit within the display area.
-For input signals with lower resolutions, the projected image will be displayed in its original size. • 4:3: Scales an image so that it is displayed in the center of the screen with a 4:3 aspect ratio. • 16:9: Scales an image so that it is displayed in the center of the screen with a 16:9 aspect ratio. • 16:10: Scales an image so that it is displayed in the center of the screen with a 16:10 aspect ratio.
+There are several options to set the signal source. image's aspec t ratio de pending on your input Auto: Scales an image proportionally to fit the projector's native resolution in its horizontal or vertical width.
+15:9 picture (MS550/ MX550) (MW550) (MH550/ TH550) A input signals with lower resolutions, the projected image 4:3 picture Aspect Ratio will be displayed in its original size.
+4:3: Scales an image so that it is displayed in the center of the screen with a 4:3 aspect ratio.
+16:9 picture 4:3 picture $^{\circ}{\circ}$ ${\overset{\circ}{\circ}}{\overset{\circ}{\circ}}$ • 16:9: Scales an image so that it is displayed in the center of the screen with a 16:9 aspect ratio.
+16:9 picture $^{\circ}$ • 16:10: Scales an image so that it is displayed in the center of the screen with a 16:10 aspect ratio.
+16:10 picture 000 000 $\bigcirc \bigcirc \bigcirc \bigcirc \bigcirc \bigcirc$

 The projector is preset with several predefined picture modes so that you can choose one to suit your operating environment and input signal picture type. • Bright : Maximizes the brightness of the projected image.
 This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. • Presentation : Is designed for presentations.
 The brightness is emphasized in this mode to match PC and notebook coloring.
 Picture Mode • sRGB: Maximizes the purity of RGB colors to provide true-to-life images regardless of brightness setting.
-It is most suitable for viewing photos taken with an sRGB compatible and properly calibrated camera, and for viewing PC graphic and drawing applications such as AutoCAD. • Cinema: With well-balanced color saturation and contrast with a low brightness level, this is most suitable for enjoying movies in a totally dark environment (as you would find in a commercial cinema). • 3D: Is appropriate for playing 3D images and 3D video clips. • User I/User 2: Recalls the settings customized based on the current available picture modes.
-See Reference Mode on page 32.
+It is most suitable for viewing photos taken with an sRGB compatible and properly calibrated camera, and for viewing PC graphic and drawing applications such as AutoCAD. • Infographic: Is perfect for presentations with the mixture of text and graphics due to its high color brightness and better color gradation to see the details clearly. • 3D: Is appropriate for playing 3D images and 3D video clips. • User I/User 2: Recalls the settings customized based on the current available picture modes.
+See Reference Mode on page 29.
 Volume Adjusts the sound level.
-Lamp Mode See Setting the Lamp Mode on page 42.
-Wireless LAN See BenQ Network Projector Operation Guide, which can be downloaded from BenQ product webpage.
+Lamp Mode See Setting the Lamp Mode on page 39.
 Native Resolution: Shows the native resolution of the projector. • Detected Resolution: Shows the native resolution of the input signal.
 Source: Shows the current signal source. • Picture Mode: Shows the selected mode in the Picture menu.
 Information • Lamp Mode: Shows the selected mode in the Lamp Settings menu. • 3D Format: Shows the current 3D mode.
 Color System: Shows input system format. • Lamp Usage Time: Shows the number of hours the lamp has been used. • Firmware Version: Shows the firmware version of your projector.
+Menu Type Switches to the Advanced OSD menu.
+See Using the menus on page 22.